 Flying Hong Kong – Mumbai with Cathay Pacific

 There is a small vertical tray below the screen to keep your gadgets.
-I comfortably placed my mobile phone and Kindle there.
+I comfortably placed my mobile phone and the Kindle there.
 Right in front of my eyes, it was impossible to leave them in the aircraft.
 There was also a USB port to charge the devices, though I did not use it.
-This is something I have noticed only on Cathay Pacific aircrafts so far.
+This is something I have noticed only on their aircraft so far.

 Did you know Cathay Pacific first established its office in India at Calcutta in 1952?

 Overall, I had a pleasant, hassle-free experience.
-Cathay Pacific being the Hong Kong’s premier airlines provides the best connectivity to Hong Kong.
+The airline being Hong Kong’s premier airline provides the best connectivity to Hong Kong.

 Cathay Pacific Fact Sheet

 From India, they provide connectivity from Mumbai, Delhi, Hyderabad, Chennai, Bangalore & Kolkata.

 The airline operates from 4 cities in India and connects them directly with Hong Kong.